-Data streaming problems have engendered a large amount of interest among the algorithms community over the last few years.
-For a comprehensive survey of the work done so far and some interesting directions for the future, the reader is referred to Muthukrishnan's work [30].
-An earlier survey by Babcock et. al. [2] explores the issues arising in building data stream systems.
+Data streaming problems have engendered a large amount of interest in the algorithms literature over the last few years.
+For a comprehensive survey of the work done so far and some interesting directions for the future, the reader is referred

+^{}Department of Computer Science and Engineering, Indian Institute of Technology, Hauz Khas, New Delhi 110016, India. bagchi@cse.iitd.ac.in to Muthukrishnan's work [38].
+An earlier survey by Babcock et. al. [4] explores the issues arising in building data stream systems.